apisuomi/apisuomi-2.0/swagger/catalogue/README.md

 Authenticated users are able to:
 * Add new API to publishing queue (admins reject or publish).
 Required metadata defined below.
 *

+## Specifications
+Machine readable API Spec (swagger 2.0) in [swaggerhub](https://swaggerhub.com/api/kyyberi/APISuomi-2.0-catalogue-api/0.1) and in this repository.

 ## API metadata
 Define here... should contain X-Road attributes too.